NamitaJamwal/Getting-and-Cleaning-Data/README.md

 ## 3. Use Descriptive activity names (due to script design will be performed after step 4.)
 Function: SetActivityNames(df)

-The activity labels are declared in the file activity_labels.txt.
+The activity labels are declared in the file `activity_labels.txt`.
 Load file into a DF "activity.Labels" using read.csv().
 Loop through input data frame and replace activity IDs with their matching lables. return result